Tax guide for Americans in Germany

 Deductions and credits for expats in Germany

-US expats in Germany have access to several deductions and credits to help mitigate the impact of paying taxes in both countries.
+US expats in Germany can rely on different deductions and credits to bring down the amount of tax they owe in both countries.
+These include:

-• Foreign Earned Income Exclusion.
-The FEIE allows qualifying expats to exclude up to $120,000 (limit 2023) of foreign-earned income from US taxation.
+- Foreign Earned Income Exclusion.
+The FEIE allows qualifying expats to exclude up to $126,500 (2024 limit) of foreign-earned income from US taxation.
 To qualify, expats must meet either the Physical Presence Test (330 days in a 12-month period) or the Bona Fide Residence Test, which requires proof of an extended period of residence.

-• Foreign Tax Credit.
-The FTC can be used to offset US taxes with foreign taxes paid to Germany.
-This credit is particularly beneficial for those with income above the FEIE threshold, as it reduces potential double taxation.
-By claiming the FTC, expats can deduct a portion of the German taxes paid from their US tax liability.
+- Foreign Tax Credit.
+The FTC can be used to bring down the taxable amount to the US.
+This credit is particularly beneficial for those with income above the FEIE threshold.

 The tax treaty between the US and Germany